-- A lack of statutory planning policies or controls at a State & regional level to address the protection of World Heritage sites. - A gap as the Statement of Significance (SoS) and statutory planning controls for the existing WHEA currently only applies to the Area of Greater Sensitivity. - A lack of statutory planning polices or controls over those parts of the WHEA that sit outside of the Area of Greater Sensitivity. - A lack of 'visibility' of what land is within the WHEA (i.e. the WHEA being shown on planning maps and also picked up on property planning certificates). - A lack of DDOs in select areas within the WHEA, which if developed could negatively impact on the World Heritage values of the REB & Carlton Gardens and WHEA. - A risk that mandatory maximum height controls within the current residential zones could be altered by separate State Government process, to the detriment of the WHEA. - A risk that development within select areas just outside of the current WHEA boundary could have significant visual impact on the REB & Carlton Gardens. - A risk that development of land under the guidance of the current DDO - Schedule 13 (City of Melbourne) could have significant visual impact on the REB & Carlton Gardens. - A lack of consistency in the designation of the WHEA boundary, which could be addressed through minor revisions. - A lack of consistent and coordinated decision making across the WHEA, with development approvals being separately administered by the City of Melbourne and the City of Yarra. - A lack of a formal role of the Executive Director, Heritage Victoria in decision making process.

-- A lack of statutory planning polices or controls, policies and design guidance for signage with WHEA. - A risk to the heritage value of the public realm of the WHEA due to various Planning Scheme exemptions for public works. - A lack of general public awareness of the role, function and extent of the WHEA and REB & Carlton Gardens. - The WHEA HO applies to the Area of Greater Sensitivity only, although almost all of the balance of the buffer zone is also included in other HOs.
+- A lack of statutory planning policies or controls at a State & regional level to address the protection of World Heritage sites. - A gap as the Statement of Significance (SoS) and statutory planning controls for the existing WHEA currently only applies to the Area of Greater Sensitivity. - A lack of statutory planning polices or controls over those parts of the WHEA that sit outside of the Area of Greater Sensitivity. - A lack of 'visibility' of what land is within the WHEA (i.e. the WHEA being shown on planning maps and also picked up on property planning certificates). - A lack of DDOs in select areas within the WHEA, which if developed could negatively impact on the World Heritage values of the REB & Carlton Gardens and WHEA. - A risk that mandatory maximum height controls within the current residential zones could be altered by separate State Government process, to the detriment of the WHEA. - A risk that development of land under the guidance of the current DDO - Schedule 13 (City of Melbourne) could have significant visual impact on the REB & Carlton Gardens. - A lack of consistent and coordinated decision making across the WHEA, with development approvals being separately administered by the City of Melbourne and the City of Yarra. - A lack of a formal role of the Executive Director, Heritage Victoria in decision making process. - A lack of statutory planning polices or controls, policies and design guidance for signage with WHEA. - A risk to the heritage value of the public realm of the WHEA due to various Planning Scheme exemptions for public works. - A lack of general public awareness of the role, function and extent of the WHEA and REB & Carlton Gardens. - The WHEA HO applies to the Area of Greater Sensitivity only, although almost all of the balance of the buffer zone is also included in other HOs.
 The HO protects the intrinsic heritage values of the area within the mapped HO boundary.
 Additional statutory mechanisms are needed to fully address the role of the WHEA as a buffer zone to a proximal World Heritage site. - Under the Heritage Act 2017, the WHEA Strategy Plan must set out the World Heritage values of the listed place to which the WHEA relates and provide strategies to protect and manage these values.
 The Outstanding Universal Value (OUV) of the REB & Carlton Gardens has been established by the listing process.
 There is currently a gap in addressing the implications of OUV of the REB & Carlton Gardens for the WHEA.